Background

 Public engagement toolkit

-The Rethinking I-94 public engagement toolkit (PDF) is an adaptable process that guides MnDOT project teams public engagement.
+The Rethinking I-94 public engagement toolkit (PDF) is an adaptable process that guides MnDOT's project team public engagement.

 Zone profiles

 MnDOT divided the corridor into six zones based on anticipated future design and construction projects.
-These Zone Profiles feature information about each zone including demographics, survey responses, community organizations and events, local media and elected officials.
+These Rethinking I-94 Zone Profiles (PDF) include information about demographics, survey responses, community organizations, events, local media and elected officials.

 Community culture and history overviews

-These overviews provide historical and cultural background about key groups of stakeholders along the I-94 corridor, as well as information about broader cultural characteristics of the different groups and their history of engagement on transportation and planning issues in the Twin Cities.
+Rethinking I-94 community culture and overviews (PDF) provide historical and cultural background about stakeholders along the I-94 corridor, as well as provides information about broader cultural characteristics and their history of engagement with transportation and planning issues in the Twin Cities.

-Rethinking I-94 Phase 1 report details two years of technical research and engagement activity centered on the corridor including a wide range of engagement and technical tasks establishing the foundation for future planning and project work.
+Rethinking I-94 Phase 1 report (PDF) details two years of technical research and engagement activity on the corridor that established the foundation for future planning and project work.

 This process identifies the basic alternatives that will move forward into the next stage of environmental review.
 We anticipate being in Scoping for the next year.
 Little detail on alternatives will be developed at this step.
 For example, the alternatives will have different roadway types, number and type of lanes, and transit service types, but limited details on potential changes to frontage roads, interchanges, or pedestrian and bicycle crossings.
 The Scoping Document also proposes evaluation criteria for alternatives in the Tier 1 EIS and outlines the level of detail to which each potential social, economic, and environmental issue will be addressed.